jay-shenoy/LBM_everywhere/README.md

 I would suggest you to start with solving diffusion equation.

-Later do isothermal flows like couette flow , flow in channel with various bc , lid driven cavity flow past single , multiple obstalces of various shapes
+Later do isothermal flows like couette flow , flow in channel with various boundary conditions , lid driven cavity flow past single , multiple obstalces of various shapes

 Move to non-isothermal flows starting with natural convection/Rayleigh bernard convection , forced convection , mixed convection